Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Analyses

 \subsubsection{Simulation 3: Two light-tailed elliptical clusters}

 A simulation from \cite{dang15} is replicated, where a two-component EIIV model is simulated with 450 observations with the sample sizes for each group sampled from a binomial distribution with success probability $0.45$.
 Both components had identity scale matrices and zero skewness.
 The first component is simulated from a two-dimensional MPE distribution with $\bmu_1 = (0,0)'$ and $\beta_1=2$ while the second component is simulated using $\bmu_2 = (2,0)'$ and $\beta_2=5$.
 Again, the simulated components are not well separated.
-All four algorithms are run on 100 such data sets.
-For the MSPE and MPE families, a two-component model is selected by the BIC for 100 and 99 data sets, respectively.
-The dataset where a three-component model is selected for the MPE models involves a cluster of five observations that are tightly clustered with tiny eigenvalues.
-On the other hand, for the {\tt mixture} family, the BIC selects a two, three, and four-component model 77, 14, and 9 times, respectively.
-Similarly, for the {\tt MixGHD} algorithm, one, two, and three-component models are selected 1, 73, and 26 times, respectively.
+All four algorithms are run on 100 such datasets.
+For the MSPE and MPE families, a two-component model is selected by the BIC for 100 and 99 datasets, respectively.
+The dataset where a three-component model is selected for the MPE models involves a cluster of four observations that are tightly clustered with tiny eigenvalues.
+On the other hand, for the {\tt gpcm} family, the BIC selects a two-, three-, and four-component model 80, 12, and 8 times, respectively.
+Similarly, for the {\tt ghpcm} algorithm, one-, two-, and three-component models are selected 1, 95, and 4 times, respectively.
 Here, more components are being fitted to deal with the light-tailed nature of the data.

 For the MPE family (which was used to simulate the data), the ARI values for the selected models range from 0.81 to 0.95, with a median (mean) ARI value of 0.88 (0.88).
-The MSPE family performed similarly as expected (the MPE is a special case of the MSPE family) with the ARI values for the selected models ranging from 0.81 to 0.95, with a median (mean) ARI value of 0.88 (0.88).
-The selected {\tt mixture} models yield ARI values ranging between 0.35 and 0.96, with a median (mean) value of 0.85 (0.79).
-Similarly, the {\tt {\tt MixGHD}} algorithm yields ARI values ranging between 0 and 0.90, with a median (mean) value of 0.69 (0.67).
+The MSPE family performed similarly, as expected --- the MPE is a special case of the MSPE family --- with the ARI values for the selected models ranging from 0.81 to 0.94, with a median (mean) ARI value of 0.88 (0.88).
+The selected {\tt gpcm} models yield ARI values ranging between 0.35 and 0.96, with a median (mean) value of 0.85 (0.80).
+Similarly, the {\tt {\tt ghpcm}} algorithm yields ARI values ranging between 0 and 0.91, with a median (mean) value of 0.81 (0.80).
 For the MSPE and MPE models, an EIIV model was selected 89 and 95 times out of 100, respectively.
-Because the ranges of ARI can be more reflective of one poor or great fit, the median, first and third quartile of the ARIs for the best fitting models are summarized in Table \ref{tab:simulation_summary} for all simulations.
+Because the ranges of ARI can be more reflective of one poor or great fit, the median, first and third quartile of the ARIs for the selected models are summarized in Table \ref{tab:simulation_summary} for all simulations.